roppongi hills

 Commissioned by TV Asahi

-Child robots appear in various locations around Sakurazaka Park.
-The eyes of the 44 robots arranged in a towering sculpture light up at nighttime.
+Child robots appear here and there in Sakurazaka Park.
+The eyes and chests of the 44 robots that make up the tower are illuminated at night.

 CHOI JEONG HWA